Xander1233/automatic-api-version-manager/README.md

-# automatic-api-version-manager
+# Automatic API-version manager

-This repository holds an automatic api version manager.
-It automatically maps all different API versions to their respective endpoint.
+The API-version manager automatically maps all the different API versions to their respective endpoint.